-Disclaimer: This article includes relevant affiliate links all of which we do our best to clearly mark as such (marked with '*').
-We only recommend services we find helpful and trustworthy.
-As affiliate partners, we earn from qualifying purchases (which means that if you click on an affiliate link and make a purchase, we may receive a small commission).
+DISCLAIMER: This article includes relevant affiliate links all of which I do my best to clearly mark as such (marked with '*').
+I only recommend services I find helpful and trustworthy.
+As an affiliate partner, I earn from qualifying purchases (which means that if you click on an affiliate link and make a purchase, I may receive a small commission).
 This does NOT result in any additional cost to you.
-The affiliate commission we earn helps fund the site, keep it up and running, and treat ourselves with a cup of coffee every now and then.
+The affiliate commission I earn helps fund the site, keep it up and running, and treat myself with a cup of coffee every now and then.
 Thank you for your support!

 Ana is a former recruiter, HR consultant, and founder of ByRecruiters.com.
 Her career advice and job search tools have been featured in Yahoo News, Jobscan, A Better HR Business, Starter Story, Best Colleges, and other global media.
 Since 2018, over 8,000 professionals worldwide have used her resume templates to land new jobs.
 She's on a mission to help 80,000 more.